 Contents tend to include chunks of potatoes, sausages, rashers (also known as bacon), onion and sometimes carrot.
 Seeing as it is a “leftovers dish”, there is no solid recipe.

 2. Bacon and Cabbage – the perfect pair

-A list of weird Irish foods would not be complete without this native staple.
+An Irish list of weird foods would not be complete without this native staple.

 Bacon and Cabbage is a classic Irish dish that has survived generations in Ireland.
 This meal usually features – as you may have guessed – sliced bacon and cabbage and usually sits alongside a bed of potatoes.

 If you happen to find an Irish nanny, steal her recipe – you can thank us later.